 Nowadays, people use the word “relationship” so much that it is mostly assumed to have one universal definition.
 In reality, though, the word encompasses such a huge variety of kinds of human connections, both romantic and non-romantic, and it is likely that no two people share the exact same kind of understanding of what defines a relationship.
 So, here’s a cheat sheet of the basics.

 A relationship is any sort of association or bond between people, whether intimate, platonic, positive, or negative, says Shivani Sadhoo.
-Generally, when people talk about “being in a relationship,” the term is referencing a particular type of romantic relationship involving both emotional and physical intimacy, some level of ongoing commitment, and monogamy (i.e., romantic and sexual exclusivity, wherein members do not have this sort of relationship with anyone else).
+Generally, when people talk about “being in a relationship,” the term is referencing a particular type of romantic relationship involving both emotional and physical intimacy, some level of ongoing commitment, and monogamy (i.e., romantic and physical relationship exclusivity, wherein members do not have this sort of relationship with anyone else).
 That said, romantic relationships can take several different forms, from marriage to casual dating to ethical non-monogamy.

 There are 4 basic forms of relationships, they are family, friendships, acquaintanceships and romantic.
 Few more forms of relationships are work, teacher/pupil, and community or group relationships.
 A few of them may overlap and coincide with each one.
 For instance, two individuals can be both colleagues as well as close friends.